transdigiware/blockchain/howto/console-helm-install.md

     ```
     {:codeblock}

-2. Create a ClusterRole for the PodSecurityPolicy.
+2. Save the file below that defines the required ClusterRole for the PodSecurityPolicy as `ibm-blockchain-platform-clusterrole.yaml`:
-  - If you created a custom security policy, you can create a ClusterRole using the YAML file below:

     ```
     apiVersion: rbac.authorization.k8s.io/v1